Gonzih/presentation-tool/PLAN.md

 * Test/benchmark on real mobile devices (cheaper device is better)
   * Iphone 4 is a good example
-* React.addons.Perf is your friend (especially .printWasted)
+* Develop live via figwheel on your mobile
+* Use memoize
+* Be aggressive with your caching strategy for pure functions/components
 * iOS remote debugging is hard
 * Chrome remote debugging is a dream
 * Profiling might be hard because of lazy collections
 * Pure profiling in chrome is hard due to internal react stuff
 * Try to cut every possible microsecond (when you care about mobile, multiple by x5)
-* Profiling in Chrome is a bit unfair, too forgetful
+* Profiling in Chrome is a bit unfair, too forgiving
+* React.addons.Perf is your friend (especially .printWasted)

 <!--slide-->